 To avoid merging voxels associated with different physical planes by error, we check the following merging criterion.
 Specifically, we require the eigenvalues of the covariance matrix $\mathbf{A}$ satisfy the planar assumption, i.e.,

 where $\lambda_1, \lambda_2, \lambda_3$ are eigenvalues of $\mathbf{A}$ in the descending order and $\eta$ is a sufficient small threshold closed to zero.

-Once merged with the reference voxel of a bucket, the parameters of the merged voxel, i.e., $\mathbf{n}$, $\mathbf{q}$ and \Snq, as well as the memory allocated for them, are released.
+Once merged with the reference voxel of a bucket, the parameters of the merged voxels, i.e., $\mathbf{n}$, $\mathbf{q}$ and \Snq, as well as the memory allocated for them, are released.
 In contrast, the memory of a reference voxel is shared by other voxels merged into it, leading to a considerable saving of memory footprint.
-Future points falling into this voxel cumulatively update the reference voxel.
+Future points falling into any of these merged voxels cumulatively update the reference voxel.
 Thanks to the cumulative update approach presented in Section \ref{Cumulative}, the statistics term of each voxel can be summed trivially without iterating the vast number of points for the large plane being merged.

 The voxel merging strategy enables a flexible representation of physical planes larger than the voxel dimension with only a single voxel.
 Consequently, the challenge of bias-variance trade-off in terms of voxel size detailed in Section \ref{Introduction} can be addressed.